rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

-- Many structural improvements, such as less glitchy particle placement with Bresenham's line algorithm, better error handling, and ensuring particles are only ever stored on the stack
+- Many structural improvements, such as less glitchy particle placement with Bresenham's line algorithm, better error handling, and ensuring particles are only ever stored on the heap
 - Performance improvements, including generating noise in a separate thread
 - Currently WIP: UI using imgui